South Africa: Geography

-South Africa is in southernmost Africa, with a coastline that stretches more than 2500 km and along two oceans (the South Atlantic and the Indian).
-At 1219912 km2, South Africa is the 24th-largest country in the world.
-Excluding the Prince Edward Islands, the country lies between latitudes 22° and 35°S, and longitudes 16° and 33°E. The interior of South Africa consists of a large, in most places almost flat, plateau with an altitude of between 1000 m and 2100 m.
+South Africa is in southern Africa, with a coastline that stretches more than 2500 km and along two oceans—the South Atlantic and the Indian Ocean.
+At 1219912 km2 in area, South Africa is the 24th-largest country in the world.
+Excluding the Prince Edward Islands, the country lies between latitudes 22° and 35°S, and longitudes 16° and 33°E. The interior of South Africa consists of a large, and in most places almost flat, plateau with an altitude of between 1000 m and 2100 m.
 It is highest in the east and slopes gently downwards towards the west and north, and slightly to the south and south-west.
 This plateau is surrounded by the Great Escarpment whose eastern, and highest, stretch is known as the Drakensberg.
-Mafadi in Drakensberg at 3450 m is the highest peak.
+Mafadi in the Drakensberg is the highest peak in the country at 3450 m above sea level.
 The KwaZulu-Natal–Lesotho international border is formed by the highest portion of the Great Escarpment which reaches an altitude of over 3000 m.

-The south and south-western parts of the plateau (at approximately 1,100–1,800 m above sea level) and the adjoining plain below (at approximately 700–800 m above sea levelsee map on the right) is known as the Great Karoo, which consists of sparsely populated shrubland.
+The south and south-western parts of the plateau (at approximately 1,100–1,800 m above sea level) and the adjoining plain below (at approximately 700–800 m above sea levelsee map on the right) are together known as the Great Karoo, which consists of sparsely populated shrubland.
 To the north, the Great Karoo fades into the more arid Bushmanland, which eventually becomes the Kalahari Desert in the north-west of the country.
 The mid-eastern and highest part of the plateau is known as the Highveld.
-This relatively well-watered area is home to a great proportion of the country's commercial farmlands and contains its largest conurbation (Gauteng).
-To the north of Highveld, from about the 25° 30' S line of latitude, the plateau slopes downwards into the Bushveld, which ultimately gives way to the Limpopo River lowlands or Lowveld.
+This relatively well-watered area is home to a great proportion of the country's commercial farmlands and contains its largest conurbation, Gauteng.
+To the north of the Highveld, from about the 25° 30' S line of latitude, the plateau slopes downwards into the Bushveld, which ultimately gives way to the Limpopo River lowlands, the Lowveld.